 It’s not the biggest of soft plays however you don’t have to be staying on site to use it.
 Sidney’s indoor playzone is £3.50 per child if you are not staying at Searles leisure.
 This is limited to 90 minutes at peak time.
 You can purchase food and drink and they often have craft sessions set up.
 The Oasis sports and leisure centre also has a small soft play area.

 The fairground is open from February half term until October time.
 Most rides are £2-3 per person.
 You pay cash for each ride, no tokens are needed.
 They have many traditional rides such as a ghost train, merry go round, fun house.
-There’s also quite a few thrill rides.
+There are also quite a few thrill rides.

 15 Things To Do in and Near Hunstanton, Norfolk – Family friendly

-Hunstanton pier family amusements is the biggest amusement arcade in Hunstanton.
+Hunstanton pier family amusements are the biggest amusement arcade in Hunstanton.
 It stands at the edge of The Green.
 It is open nearly all year round.
 It’s a great place to pass some time when the weather turns.
-There is 3 levels of fun with a bowling alley, amusement arcade and a café.
+There are 3 levels of fun with a bowling alley, amusement arcade and a café.